Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 We are happy to accommodate many dietary restrictions.
 However, dietary restrictions add additional complexity and costs to preparing for your tour.
 Please see below for some of the dietary restrictions we can accommodate and the associated costs for substitutions.

-• $75 fee: gluten-free, dairy-free, soy-free, vegan and other special requests
+• $75 fee: gluten-free, dairy-free, vegan, nut free, and other special requests

-• No additional cost: vegetarian, no red meat, no fish, no seafood
+• No additional cost: vegetarian, no red meat, no fish, no seafood, no pork

 If you have dietary restrictions or allergies not listed above, please contact us at [email protected] to discuss if we are able to accommodate your needs and any additional charges.
 Learn more on our Food page.